peer-open-source/xara-docs/source/user/manual/parameter/parameter.rst

 .. note::

-   Each parameter must be unique in the FE domain, and all parameter tags must be numbered sequentially starting from 1.
+   Each parameter must be unique, and all parameter tags must be numbered sequentially starting from 1.